dylkot/cNMF/README.md

 <ins>Install them using conda<ins>

 We use [conda](https://conda.io/miniconda.html) as a package management system to install the necessary python packages.
-After installing and configuring conda, you can create an environment for the cNMF workflow as follows
+After installing and configuring conda, you can create an environment for the cNMF workflow using the commands below.
+These commands install the exact versions of each package that we used for testing and that generated the results in the tutorial notebooks.

 ```
-conda update -yn base conda # Make sure conda is up to date
+# Make sure conda is up to date
+conda update -yn base conda
-conda create -n cnmf_env --yes --channel bioconda --channel conda-forge --channel defaults fastcluster==1.1.25 matplotlib==3.1.1 numpy==1.17.3 palettable==3.3.0 pandas==0.25.2 scipy==1.3.1 scikit-learn==0.21.3 cython==0.29.13 pyyaml==5.1.2 scanpy==1.4.4.post1 parallel && conda clean --yes --all
+conda create -n cnmf_env --yes --channel bioconda --channel conda-forge --channel defaults python==3.7 fastcluster==1.1.26 matplotlib==3.3.2 numpy==1.19.2 palettable==3.3.0 pandas==1.1.3 scipy==1.5.2 scikit-learn==0.23.2 pyyaml==5.3.1 scanpy==1.6.0 parallel && conda clean --yes --all
 conda activate cnmf_env

 ## Only needed to load the example notebook in jupyterlab but not needed for non-interactive runs ##
-conda install --yes jupyterlab==1.1.4 ipython==7.8.0 && conda clean --yes --all
+conda install --yes jupyterlab==2.2.9 && conda clean --yes --all

-## Only needed for the tsne in the example ##
-pip install --upgrade --no-cache-dir --upgrade-strategy=only-if-needed bhtsne==0.1.9 #(only needed to generate the tsne in the example)
 ```

 Then you need to activate the cnmf_env conda environment each time before running cNMF.
 With the command below.